by Dr. C.H. Weaver M.d. updated 10/2021

 - Stage IIB tumors (tumor has extended beyond the wall of the colon).

-ctDNA testing that may help determine prognosis and guide adjuvant treatment for patients with stage II colon cancer.
+Most patients with stage II CRC don't benefit from chemotherapy - ctDNA testing for Minimal Residual Disease (MRD) may help determine prognosis and guide adjuvant treatment for patients with early stage colon cancer.

 Stage III Colon Cancer